zerynth/board-zerynth-riverdi_tft50_iotxxx/docs/index.rst

 .. important:: To exploit the 5" TFT display 800×480 resolution driven by BT815 graphics controller, the :ref:`lib.riverdi.displays library <lib.riverdi.displays>` must be installed and imported on the Zerynth script.

+.. important:: To test a complete IoT Demo App, just create a new Zerynth project using the "clone from Github" feature with this Github repo link `https://github.com/riverdi/RiTFT-50-IOT-XX <https://github.com/riverdi/RiTFT-50-IOT-XX>`_

 Firmware Over the Air update (FOTA)
 ***********************************